bjalon/nuxeo-docker/README.md

 # Dockerfile for a standalone Nuxeo

-This Dockerfile install a Nuxeo 7.3 version without third part, postgres or reverse proxy.
+This Dockerfile installs a Nuxeo 7.3 version without third parts, a PostgreSQL or a reverse proxy.

 Useful for test.
-I plan to add postgres configuration (see element in comment) and link.
+I plan to add PostgreSQL configuration (see element in comment).

 ## Start the container